 “Girls!”
 My father’s voice called out.
 “This was an accident; it wasn’t anyone’s fault.”

 “Well, Ezra was throwing one of his tantrums and yelling and screaming.
 He ran off, and I went after him to an ally behind the Radio Shack.
-We looked everywhere for him, but he was gone.”
+We looked everywhere for him.

 My little corner of the room had a bookshelf, and we shared a computer for schoolwork.
 She would hog the phone for hours when she knew I needed to go online and work on book reports for school.
 Liza threatened to beat me up if I told anyone I was her sister and made fun of me all the time.
 It was okay; I was smarter than her, anyway.

 Ice crystals suddenly formed on the door.
-I saw my breath in the air, and my teeth chattered.
+My breath formed clouds in the air, and my teeth chattered.
 The monster stood in front of me, chains rattling.
 Ezra screamed from inside the bag.
 The creature snorted.
-Fog, and snowflakes left his nostrils.
+Fog and snowflakes left his nostrils.

 “Only if you take his place,” it said.
-Its voice was a low bellow like thunder in a snowstorm.
+Its voice was like thunder in a snowstorm.

 I thought about my own life.
 If my brother never returned, the town would forget him soon enough.
-He would never go to college or have a good job.
+He would never go to college or get a good job.
 He would never contribute to the world as I could.
-The world was better off with me being here.
+So the world was better off with me being here.

 “Who were you talking to?” she asked.